Luke Witkowski: Tampa Bay Lightning

-On October 19, 2014, the Tampa Bay Lightning recalled Witkowski from the Syracuse Crunch.
+On October 19, 2014, the Tampa Bay Lightning recalled Witkowski from the Syracuse Crunch, Tampa Bay's American Hockey League (AHL) affiliate.
 He has played in four games for the Crunch prior to the recall, recording an assist and 15 penalty minutes.
 In his first professional season, he appeared in 76 games with the Crunch.
-During the 2013-14 season, he recorded two goals and 12 points with 204 penalty minutes.
+During the 2013–14 season, he recorded two goals and 12 points with 204 penalty minutes.
 During the preseason with the Lightning, he had an assist and 11 penalty minutes.
-On October 23, 2014, the Lightning reassigned Witkowski back to the Crunch.
+On October 23, the Lightning reassigned Witkowski back to the Crunch.
 During his brief stint with the Lightning, he did not appear in any games with the team.

 On January 16, 2015, the Lightning recalled Witkowski from the Syracuse Crunch.
 He had appeared in 36 games with the Crunch at that point during the season, posting a goal and six points to go along with 75 penalty minutes.
-On January 20, 2015, Witkowski made his NHL debut in a Tampa Bay Lightning 4-1 victory over the visiting Vancouver Canucks.
-In his NHL debut, Witkowski had 14:29 in ice time on the night.
-On April 14, 2014, the Tampa Bay Lightning announced that Witkowsi had been reassigned to the Syracuse Crunch.
+On January 20, Witkowski made his NHL debut in a 4–1 victory over the visiting Vancouver Canucks.
+In his NHL debut, Witkowski had 14:29 of ice time on the night.
+On April 14, Witkowsi was reassigned to the Syracuse Crunch.
 He was expected to help them finish out the regular season and during their playoff run.
-Witkowski played in 16 games in two stints with the Lightning during the 2014–15 NHL season, where his physical brand of hockey helped the team through a series of injuries on defense.
-In the season finale, Witkowski had a team high eight hits in a Lightning 3-2 shootout win over the Boston Bruins.
+Witkowski played in 16 games in two stints with the Lightning during the 2014–15 NHL season, where his physical play helped the team through a series of injuries on defense.
+In the season finale, Witkowski had a team-high eight hits in a Lightning 3–2 shootout win over the Boston Bruins.